 After submitting the Housing Application, students should consider which residence area they would like to live in and with whom they would like to live.
 We have created an exclusive Facebook page where students can make roommate and apartment mate connections, People Looking for People.
 If you have a group with one or more vacancies or are looking to join a group with one or more vacancies, placing a post on this page has proven to be VERY successful in the past.

-Roommate/Apartment Mate Selection Process (Week of 4/18)
+Roommate/Apartment Mate Pairing Process

-Frequently Asked HAP Questions
+Frequently Asked Questions

-We've answered some of the most frequently asked HAP questions.
+We've answered some of the most frequently asked questions.
 Take a few moments to read the answers to be sure you are fully informed about the process!

 Assistance is Always Available!